bschmalhofer/doc-developer/content/how-to-extend-otrs/otrs-module-layers/rootapplication.rst

 Root Application Module Layer
 =============================

-The root application module layer enables the developers to develop and load custom frontend components.
-Components will be lazy loaded and are omnipresent in the frontend application.
+The root application module layer enables the developers to develop and load custom front end components.
+Components will be lazy loaded and are omnipresent in the front end application.
 They can use any API that is exposed to other components within the application, including its state.

 Developing a custom root application component is as easy as creating a new file.